Emirates Retrofitting 191 A380s & 777s With New Interiors

 While Emirates is of course known for being a great airline, there’s one major gap in the premium passenger experience.
 Specifically, the Boeing 777 is the backbone of Emirates’ fleet, yet most 777s have angled business class seats in a 2-3-2 configuration.
 That’s woefully uncompetitive.

-What I find most disappointing is that Emirates doesn’t have plans to install its new 777 first class on more planes, as this is currently only available on nine 777s.
+What I find most disappointing is that Emirates doesn’t seem to have plans to install its new 777 first class on more planes, as this is currently only available on nine 777s.
 It’s sad to think the airline is retrofitting 777s with plans of keeping them around for a decade, but doesn’t plan to introduce a first class product that was first rolled out in 2017.

 I’ve gotta say, Emirates is giving Lufthansa a run for its money on this product rollout.
 Just nine planes having this product after seven years feels more like a gimmick than a good faith product rollout.